Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 Readiness Checks Interval and Timeout

-- Not ready endpoints will check readiness criteria every (minutes) - what is the frequency of readiness checks in not ready endpoints
+- Not-ready endpoints will check readiness criteria every (minute) - What is the frequency of readiness checks in not-ready endpoints

-- Ready endpoints will check readiness criteria every (minutes) - what is the frequency of readiness checks ready endpoints
+- Ready endpoints will check readiness criteria every (minute) - What is the frequency of readiness checks ready endpoints

 - Timeout for readiness check operation is - Timeout for the readiness check operation.